-We motivate children, young people and their families to embrace learning and education so they can reach their brightest future.
+We motivate children, young people and their families to embrace learning and education so they can reach their brightest future and be on equal footings with their peers.

 We amplify the voices of young people to influence Government on the issues that affect their lives.
 We celebrate diversity and encourage children, young people and families to embrace their culture, history and identity.